 16.1-15-46.
-MEMBERS OF LEGISLATIVE ASSEMBLY TO RECEIVE CERTIFICATES OF ELECTION.)
+MEMBERS OF LEGISLATIVE ASSEMBLY TO RECEIVE CERTIFICATES OF ELECTION.
 At the time election certificates are issued to state and district officers, the secretary of state shall issue certificates of election to all members of the legislative assembly.

-16.1-15-47.
-CERTIFICATE OF ELECTION TO MEMBER OF CONGRESS -SIGNING - DELIVERING.)
+- 16.1-15-47.
+CERTIFICATE OF ELECTION TO MEMBER OF CONGRESS SIGNING DELIVERING.
 The certificate of election to a member of Congress shall be signed by the governor with the great seal affixed and shall be countersigned by the secretary of state.
-The governor shall cause the certificate to be delivered to the person elected.

-16.1-15-48.
-CANVASSING RETURNS OF CONSTITUTIONAL AMENDMENT OR OTHER PROPOSITION - CERTIFIED STATEMENT OF RESULT - CONTENTS.)
+The governor shall cause the certificate to be delivered to the person elected. - 16.1-15-48.
+CANVASSING RETURNS OF CONSTITUTIONAL AMENDMENT OR OTHER PROPOSITION CERTIFIED STATEMENT OF RESULT CONTENTS.
 For the purpose of canvassing and ascertaining the result of the votes cast at any election upon any proposed amendment to the Constitution, or any other proposition submitted to a vote of the people, the state canvassing board shall proceed to examine the statements received by the secretary of state from the county auditors to ascertain and determine the result.
-The board shall certify a statement of the whole number of votes cast for and the whole number of votes cast against an amendment or proposition, and it shall determine whether the amendment or proposition has been approved and ratified by a majority of the electors voting thereon, and a certificate of that determination shall be prepared and subscribed on the statement.

-16.1-15-49.
-CERTIFIED STATEMENT AND DETERMINATION OF RESULTS OF CONSTITUTIONAL AMENDMENTS AND PROPOSITIONS RECORDED BY SECRETARY OF STATE - PUBLISHING.)
+The board shall certify a statement of the whole number of votes cast for and the whole number of votes cast against an amendment or proposition, and it shall determine whether the amendment or proposition has been approved and ratified by a majority of the electors voting thereon, and a certificate of that determination shall be prepared and subscribed on the statement. - 16.1-15-49.
+CERTIFIED STATEMENT AND DETERMINATION OF RESULTS OF CONSTITUTIONAL AMENDMENTS AND PROPOSITIONS RECORDED BY SECRETARY OF STATE PUBLISHING.
 The certified statement and determination provided for in section 16.1-15-48 shall be recorded by the secretary of state.
-If it appears that a constitutional amendment or other proposition has been approved, ratified, or adopted, the secretary of state shall make a record thereof and shall cause that record to be bound in the volume containing the original enrolled laws passed at the next succeeding session of the legislative assembly, and shall cause the record to be published with those laws.

-SECTION 14.)
-Chapter 16.1-16 of the North Dakota Century Code is hereby created and enacted to read as follows:

-16.1-16-01.
-ELECTION RECOUNTS.)
-A recount of any primary, special, or general election for nomination or election to a congressional, state, district, legislative, or county office, or for the approval or disapproval of any measure or question submitted to the electors of this state or one of its counties shall be conducted as follows:
+If it appears that a constitutional amendment or other proposition has been approved, ratified, or adopted, the secretary of state shall arrange for the text of the amendment or proposition and a record of the votes cast for and against it to be published in the session laws published after the next succeeding session of the legislative assembly. - SECTION 13.
+Chapter 16.1-16 of the North Dakota Century Code is hereby created and enacted to read as follows: - 16.1-16-01.
+ELECTION RECOUNTS.
+A recount of any primary, special, or general election for nomination or election to a congressional, state, district, legislative, or county office, or for the approval or disapproval of any measure or question submitted to the electors of this state or one of its counties shall be conducted as follows: - The demand for a recount may be made by any of the following: - a.
+Any person who failed to be nominated in a primary election by less than two percent of the highest vote cast for a candidate of his party for the office sought.